 Could botanist Ken, soil scientist and microbiologist Peter and me be wrong yet again?

 I am very often!
 Wouldn't it be wonderful to have egg on our face when gardening is transformed.
 Watch this space!

 If granite dust is to transform your garden you probably need quite a lot of it.
-If it contains any nutrient at all it is well below sufficient to legally call it a fertiliser.
+If it contains any nutrient at all it is nowhere near sufficient to legally call it a fertiliser.
 You will need to buy a very big bag.

 In my days at Askham Bryan we made John Innes Compost.
 The silver sand component in our area was in short supply and somewhat expensive.
 We used Shap granite grit instead.
 It was the kind that grades up to an eight of an inch size.
 We used it for years and were very satisfied with it.
-No one ever suggested it might supply nutrients
+No one ever suggested it might supply nutrients.
+It doesn't.

-My own soil is virtually pure fine sand.
-If you want to quibble it’s also coarse silt!
+My own soil is virtually pure fine sand and contains no clay.
+If you want to quibble it’s coarse silt.
 It depends on which classification system you use!
-Chemically both materials are exactly the same and are a natural alluvial deposit from a former meander of the River Derwent The sand/silt contains zero nutrients.
-My soil has grown plants for hundreds of years and contains natural organic matter as well as any I have provided.
-There may be other bits and pieces.
+Chemically silt and sand are exactly the same and my soil has formed on a natural alluvial deposit from a former meander of the River Derwent The sand/silt contains zero nutrients.
+My soil has grown plants for hundreds of years and contains natural organic matter as well as any I have added myself.
+There may be other bits and pieces such as stones and pure carbon.
 It is a very excellent soil.
-Its nutrients are contained as part of the organic matter or held electro statically on the organic surfaces.
+Its nutrients are retained as part of the organic matter or held electro statically on the organic surfaces.